xcart/xcart-docs/_pages/kb_en/seo_and_promotion/google_analytics/ga_setup.md

 * **What are you tracking** : Choose between _single domain_ / _one domain with multiple subdomains_ / _multiple top level domains_ depending on your preferences.
 * **Google Analytics code version** : A preset value is [Universal Analytics](https://support.google.com/analytics/answer/3450662?hl=en "Installing and Configuring  Google Analytics Module").
 Also, it's possible to set the value to Traditional.
-* **Enable eCommerce Google Analytics** : Enable/Disable submitting data to eCommerce Google Analytics
+* **Enable eCommerce Google Analytics** : Enable/Disable submitting ecommerce data to Google Analytics
-* **Register purchase only on Paid status change** : When enabled, X-Cart submits info to Google Analytics when an order status is changed to 'Paid'.
-When disabled, X-Cart submits info to Google Analytics on new orders with any possible order statuses.
+* **Register purchase only on Paid status change** : When enabled, order data is sent to Google Analytics when an order becomes ‘Paid’.
+When disabled, X-Cart sends order when an invoice page shows up to a customer regardless of the order status.
 * **Debug mode** : Enable to check all actions submitted to Google Analytics in a browser JS console.

 **Submit** changes when the module configuration is complete.
 Google Analytics will collect staistics based on the settings you specified.